syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Records/How-to-get-rowindex-given-the-record-index.md

 documentation: ug
 ---

-# How to get rowindex given the record index
+# How to get row index given the record index

 This can be done using the following code snippet.